LakotaRobotics1038/2025RobotProject/docs/vision.md

   1) Go to <https://github.com/PhotonVision/photonvision>
   2) Scroll down until you see the releases section and click on the text that says "+ (whatever amount) releases"
   3) See if there are any recent developer versions of the PhotonVision code (marked with pre-release) and if there aren't any then download the latest stable version of the PhotonVision code (marked with latest)
+  4) Click on the triangle next to "assets" and scroll down until you see a file that includes the following words: "-linuxarm64_orangepi5pro.img.xz"
+     - IMPORTANT NOTE: Make sure the file you download contains the words in quotations above as PhotonVision will NOT work otherwise
-  4) Make sure the download is in a spot you will remember for later
+  6) Make sure the download is in a spot you will remember for later
+  7) Follow the steps in How To Etch PhotonVision For Your CoProcessor next!

 ## How To Etch PhotonVision For Your CoProcessor (Get PhotonVision from your computer to the SD card needed for the CoProcessor)

   1) Check a Driver Station Laptop and make sure it has balena Etcher / Etcher
   2) Open balena Etcher / Etcher
-  3) Make sure you have a micro-sd card and an SD card adapter
+  3) Make sure you have a micro-sd card, and if needed a micro-sd card adapter
-  4) insert the micro-sd card into the SD card adapter & then plug the SD card adapter into the Driver Station Laptop
+  4) insert the micro-sd card into the SD card reader on the computer or into the micro-sd card adapter if the laptop does not have an SD card reader
-  5) Click "Select Image" in balena Etcher / Etcher
+  5) Click "Flash from file" in balena Etcher / Etcher
-  6) Find your copy of the latest version of PhotonVision that you got from the "How To Get PhotonVision" Steps and select the folder **DO NOT UNZIP IT**
+  6) Find your copy of PhotonVision that you got from the "How To Get PhotonVision" Steps and select the folder **DO NOT UNZIP IT**
-  7) Then go on to select Drive & select the Drive of the SD card
+  7) Then go on to select Target & select the Drive of the SD card
   8) finally hit flash & wait for the SD card to finish being flashed, once it is finished unplug the SD card & the SD card adapter
   9) insert the SD card into our Orange Pi 5 Pro